4 minute read

 7. Any segmentation that is based on business rules or AI/ML algorithms will need to be revisited to ensure the artificially raised open rates do not cause Apple email app users to all of a sudden migrate into more engaged customer segments.
 Email open rates, engagement, and an active or non-active status are all often based on email open rates and then used as a factor to define groups.

-To have a successful transition, identify impacts to your organization and address changes in data and reporting as soon as possible.
-Trendline has been running email analytics tests to predict the overall impact of the Mail Privacy Protection changes for many clients.
-This has been instrumental in allowing Trendline to efficiently identify the specific areas of the email programs that have been impacted, make necessary changes, and test the impacts in advance.
+If you have not already done so, identify impacts to your organization and address changes in data and reporting as soon as possible.
+Ahead of the updates at the end of September, Trendline had been running email analytics tests to predict the overall impact of the Mail Privacy Protection changes for many of our clients.
+This has been instrumental in allowing us to efficiently identify the specific areas of the various email programs that have been impacted, make necessary changes, and test the impacts in advance.

-If you need support in navigating the impacts this will have on your email program, please get in touch with us.
+If you need support in navigating the impacts these privacy updates are having on your email program, please get in touch with us.
 We would be happy to help!

 Ready to send better messages?